Cuevas8/Covid-Info/README.md

 # Covid-Log

-The purpose of this project is to create a simple overview to analyze the Corona Virus epidemic.
+A simple app to analyze the Corona Virus epidemic.
+Data is being pulled from https://api-sports.io/documentation/covid-19.
+This app makes use of programtic UI, network requests, stacks, and tableviews.
+Covid-Log should work for all iPhone devices running iOS 13.

 <img src="images/IMG_2C5010694BFC-1_iphonexspacegrey_portrait.png" width="450" height="450">